Darsa

 Electronics, mechanical, and aerospace industries

-The recovery of precious metals from industrial waste is a strategic solution for adding value to waste materials, reintroducing them into production cycles to reduce the environmental impact of activities and develop sustainable production models based on the circular economy.
+The recovery of precious metals from industrial waste is a strategic solution for adding value to waste materials to be reintroduced into production cycles, thereby reducing the environmental impact of activities and developing sustainable production models based on the circular economy.

 Numerous industrial processes generate residues containing high-value metals, including gold (Au), silver (Ag), platinum (Pt), palladium (Pd), and rhodium (Rh).